-The Debtors (excluding CFG Peru Singapore) have retained the following professionals pursuant to separate orders of the Bankruptcy Court: (i) Weil, Gotshal & Manges LLP ("Weil"), as their restructuring counsel; (ii) Kroll, LLC f/k/a Duff & Phelps, LLC ("Kroll"), as their financial advisor (iii) RSR Consulting, LLC ("RSR"), as restructuring consultant; (iv) Klestadt, Winters, Jureller, Southard & Stevens, LLP ("Klestadt"), as conflicts counsel; and (v) Epiq Bankruptcy Solutions, LLC ("Epiq"), as claims, noticing, and balloting agent and administrative advisor.
-The contact information for these professionals is set forth below:
+The Debtors (excluding CFG Peru Singapore) have retained the following professionals pursuant to separate orders of the Bankruptcy Court: (i) Weil, Gotshal & Manges LLP ("Weil"), as their restructuring counsel; 15 (ii) Kroll, LLC f/k/a Duff & Phelps, LLC ("Kroll"), as their financial advisor 16; (iii) RSR Consulting, LLC ("RSR"), as restructuring consultant; (iv) Klestadt, Winters, Jureller, Southard & Stevens, LLP ("Klestadt"), as conflicts counsel; and (v) Epiq Bankruptcy Solutions, LLC ("Epiq"), as

-13 On July 19, 2016, the Bankruptcy Court entered an order authorizing the Debtors (other than PARD) to retain and employ the law firm Meyer, Suozzi, English & Klein, P.C. ("MSEK") as general bankruptcy counsel nunc pro tunc to the Commencement Date [ECF No. 89].
+15 On July 19, 2016, the Bankruptcy Court entered an order authorizing the Debtors (other than PARD) to retain and employ the law firm Meyer, Suozzi, English & Klein, P.C. ("MSEK") as general bankruptcy counsel nunc pro tunc to the Commencement Date [ECF No. 89].
 On October 28, 2016, the Bankruptcy Court entered an order authorizing PARD to retain and employ Klestadt as general bankruptcy counsel to PARD [ECF No. 31, Case No. 16-12739].
 On April 28, 2017, the Bankruptcy Court entered an order authorizing the Debtors (other than CFG Peru Singapore) to retain and employ Weil as general bankruptcy counsel nunc pro tunc to February 15, 2017 [ECF No. 492] (the "Weil Retention Order").
 Pursuant to the Weil Retention Order, Weil replaced MSEK as general bankruptcy counsel to the Debtors (including PARD but excluding CFG Peru Singapore).
 On May 4, 2017, the Bankruptcy Court entered an order authorizing Klestadt to transition to the role of conflicts counsel to the Debtors (excluding CFG Peru Singapore) [ECF No. 501].

-14 Kroll replaced Goldin Associates, LLC effective as of June 18, 2020.
+16 Kroll replaced Goldin Associates, LLC effective as of June 18, 2020.